juju/docs/src/en/getting-started.md

 command is used to create one.
 This command expects a name (for referencing this controller) and a cloud to use.
 The LXD 'cloud' is known as 'localhost' to Juju.

-For our LXD localhost cloud, we will make a controller called 'lxd-test':
+For our LXD localhost cloud, we will create a controller called 'lxd-test':

 ```bash
 juju bootstrap lxd-test localhost